varnerlab/CHEME-4800-5800-ComputingBook/unit-1-basics/.ipynb_checkpoints/functions-checkpoint.md

 * [The C-programming language](https://en.wikipedia.org/wiki/C_(programming_language)) requires that variables be defined before they are used, while both [Julia](https://docs.julialang.org) and [Python](https://www.python.org) do not require this step.

 #### Arguments: Pass by sharing
-[Julia](https://docs.julialang.org) function arguments follow a convention called `pass-by-sharing`, i.e., values passed into functions as arguments are not copied.
+[Julia](https://docs.julialang.org) function arguments follow the' pass-by-sharing' convention, i.e., values passed into functions as arguments are not copied.
 Instead, function arguments act as new variable bindings (new locations that can refer to values), but the underlying values they refer to are identical to the passed values ({prf:ref}`rem-modifications-args`):

 ````{prf:remark} Pass-by-sharing
 :label: rem-modifications-args